Learning Agility Can be More Important than Experience

 Learning agility is a mental trait whereby a person is willing and able to learn from experiences and then apply this knowledge in situations that are often unforeseen and quite challenging.
 But you have to bear in mind that unlearning, or the ability to let go of familiar opinions and ways of working, is a key dimension of learning ability.

 People with high scores on learning agility will learn quickly in unfamiliar situations.
 Usually they will proactively ask for feedback, excel at discovering patterns within the unfamiliar and actively seek out new challenges.
 I believe that learning agility is the ultimate predictor of future success in roles of management and leadership in our new tumultuous world.
+It’s such an important indicator that it has become a critical element of our executive coaching services.

 During a recent interactive guest lecture in Bangkok, I encouraged CEO’s to not only focus on candidates’ experience and skills, but to blend them with criteria such as personality, motivation and – in particular – learning agility.